Fri. morning Jan. 2

 and to the Holy Spirit;

-as it was in the beginning is now
+as it was in the beginning, is now,

 and will be forever.
 Amen.

-𝙍: My God lights up my darkness.
+𝙍: The LORD my God will enlighten my darkness.

 Psalm prayer